PRIORITIES

 I am a critical thinker, a problem solver, and a truth teller and here is the truth “Not me, we.”
 We the people of the United States together will strive to guarantee the protection and promise that our democracy holds for us and future generations.
 We will not have our rights and freedoms turned back centuries because words like woman and privacy are missing from a document written in 1787, which is what the Ninth Amendment guarantees us.
 This is my priority.

-Elect me and I will keep my oath and promise to you, protect the freedoms we have and legislate to get back the freedoms we lost or will lose if you reelect extreme radical self-described Ultra MAGA Conservatives like my opponent Greg Steube that do not represent the values of the majority of the people of the 17th Congressional District.
-A true Conservative, does not subscribe to and promote “The Big Lie” that the legally certified 2020 Presidential Election was stolen; does not lie about legally executed search warrants claiming the former President was treated unfairly by the FBI, putting targets on the backs of FBI agents and other law enforcement officials responsible for keeping our citizens safe; a true Conservative and a veteran himself, doesn’t pretend to care about veterans then votes against the most significant legislation benefitting veterans and their families in 30 years the Bipartisan PACT Act; keeps as his pinned Tweet a video of him playing with his large gun collection at an emergency hearing in the House of Representatives about firearm safety scheduled in response to Uvalde, Texas where 19 children and 2 adults died in their school in a mass shooting and continues to display it even after the video of the 376 law enforcement was released that did nothing for 73 minutes while wounded children cried out, bled out, and died until finally killing the shooter that used an AR15 rifle; that prominently displays a firearm on his official government House website under the issue “Second Amendment” and still thinks that school safety officers is the only solution to the now number one killer of our children gun violence; is a member of the House Foreign Affairs Committee and votes against the most recent aid to Ukraine, an independent country that is fighting a war for their democracy and setting an example for the free world, against Russia and Putin an autocratic-dictator.
-Steube is a member of the House Foreign Affairs Committee and a veteran and says he does not know where the money is going!
-Do you want someone to continue representing you in Congress like Greg Steube a self-described Ultra MAGA Conservative that does not know where your tax dollars are going?
-Elect me a critical thinker, problem solver, and most of all a truth teller, that will always work across the aisle, always keep you informed especially where your tax dollars are going, always be available to listen to your issues regardless of party, and have an open door policy, unlike Steube who never returns calls and is never in any of his district offices.
+Elect me and I will keep my oath and promise to you, protect the freedoms we have and legislate to get back the freedoms we lost or will lose if you reelect extreme radical self-described MAGA Conservatives like Scott Franklin that do not represent the values of the majority of the people of the 18th Congressional District.
+A true Conservative, does not subscribe to and promote “The Big Lie” that the legally certified 2020 Presidential Election was stolen; does not lie about legally executed search warrants claiming the former President was treated unfairly by the FBI, putting targets on the backs of FBI agents and other law enforcement officials responsible for keeping our citizens safe; a true Conservative and a veteran himself, doesn’t pretend to care about veterans then votes against the most significant legislation benefitting veterans and their families in 30 years the Bipartisan PACT Act; and votes against the most recent aid to Ukraine, an independent country that is fighting a war for their democracy and setting an example for the free world, against Russia and Putin an autocratic-dictator.
+Elect me a critical thinker, problem solver, and most of all a truth teller, that will always work across the aisle, always keep you informed especially where your tax dollars are going, always be available to listen to your issues regardless of party, and have an open door policy, unlike Franklin who never returns calls and is never in any of his district offices.

 • President Biden believes that our nation has a sacred obligation to properly prepare and equip the troops we send into harm’s way – and to care for them and their families when they return home.
 Supporting those who wear the uniform is a commitment that unites all Americans – Democrats, Republicans, and Independents.
 As a future member of Congress, and someone that has many family members and friends that have served in all branches of military service both in peace and wartime, I share that commitment.